-In connection with the issuance of the Series C Preferred Stock, the Company issued a total of 9,166,666, five-year Class Q warrants, including 833,333 broker warrants.
-The Class Q warrants have an exercise price of \$0.03 per share of the Company's common stock with a fair value of \$116,162 as determined using a Black Scholes model and allocation between the preferred shares and the warrants.
+In connection with the issuance of the Series C Preferred Stock, the Company issued a total of 9,166,666, five-year Class Q warrants to purchase shares of the Company's common stock, including 833,333 broker warrants.
+The Class Q warrants have an exercise price of \$0.03 per share of the Company's common stock and had a relative fair value of \$116,162 as determined using a Black Scholes model and allocation between the preferred shares and the warrants.
 The fair value of the warrants was estimated on the issue date using the following weighted average assumptions: